 Amazing Women from Atlantic Canada

-Julia Catherine Beckwith.
-Novelist.
+Julia Catherine Beckwith (Hart).
 NB

 Carrie Best.
 Activist & publisher.
 NS